Client Research Before Discovery Calls: How Automated Web Intelligence Stops You From Walking In Blind

 One bad moment with a prospect who's evaluating you against two other firms is expensive.
 As one consultant told me directly: "We found ourselves hopping on calls with half the information... one sentence is going to end the deal."

-That's Yassine Ben Amor, who runs AI transformation engagements across Europe and North Africa.
+That's Yassine Ben Amor, who runs AI readiness engagements across Europe and North Africa.
 He's not being dramatic.
 When you're positioning yourself as a strategic advisor who diagnoses business problems, showing up without context on the business undermines the entire premise.

 The irony is brutal.
 You're selling expertise in understanding their organization.
 And your first impression demonstrates you don't understand their organization.